pjuric/pjuric/README.md

 [<p>Movies Website</p>][movies]
 [<p>Weather Website</p>][weather]

-*All my projects and project codes are available in repositories where each repository represents one of the projects.<br/>
+*All my projects and project codes are available in repositories.<br/>
 *Some of the projects may be outdated or have defective components due to third party APIs, outdated technologies and libraries...